DrakeData/MSDS434-Final_P2/README.md

 ```

 ### Step 6: Deploy frontend application
-To present my EDA findings and my model's success, I created a streamlit app and deployed it on GCP's Cloud Run.
-I used Visual Studio Code as my GUI, Docker as my environment container, and Google Cloud SDK to push my app from my local machine to my cloud environment.
+To present my EDA findings and my model's success, I created a [streamlit app](https://streamlit.io/) and deployed it on GCP's Cloud Run.
+I used Visual Studio Code as my integrated development environment (IDE), Docker as my environment container, and Google Cloud SDK to push my app from my local machine to my cloud environment.

 ![app1](images/app1.PNG)